espimarisa/hibiki/.github/CONTRIBUTING.md

 8. When adding a new string, update it in `src/locales/en.json` **only**.
 Try and follow our naming scheme.

-9. When referencing a string, put any emoji it may use before it.
+9. When referencing a locale string, put any emoji it may use before it.
 This makes translations easier as there's no extra copy-pasting required.

-   1. Example: `🐱 ${msg.string("image.CAT")}`
+   1. Example: `🐱 ${msg.locale("image.CAT")}`

 10. When referring to a member/user in code, follow the following guideline: